mhng-fp/webApp/README.md

 # 🔗 URL Shortener

 This is a web application designed to instantly transform long, unwieldy URLs into clean, shareable aliases.
 This project uses a Kotlin Multiplatform (KMP) architecture to share data serialization logic seamlessly between the backend server and the frontend user interface.
-It serves as a blueprint for full-stack Kotlin development.
+It serves as a blueprint for full-stack development.

 ## 🛠️ Tech Stack